 Receipt dates: ASMR-Nederland-virusvaria.xlsx

-It's really not good what is happening, actually this was your job, Agnes...
+It's really not good what's happening, actually this was your job, Agnes...

-Thanks to Herman Steigstra, who 'normed' the Crude mortality in the last graph so that it is mathematically (and optically) comparable to the ASMR figures.
+With thanks to Herman Steigstra, who 'normalized' the Crude mortality in the last graph so that it is mathematically (and optically) comparable to the ASMR figures.

 Afterburner: I was asked how it is possible that mortality increases when you take out the elderly.
 That's because the population is 100% in total.
 If you take out the elderly, the other age groups are given more weight.
 If their mortality rates have deteriorated, this is reflected in the difference between ASMR and Crude mortality.
 The fact that this difference is increasing is worrying.